Nish60220110anth/Unpaid/README.md

 Installation Instructions:
 1) Clone the repository using the link https://github.com/Nish60220110anth/Unpaid.git
 2) cd into the Unpaid folder
+3) cd into frontend
-3) npm install
+4) npm install
-4) run "npm start".
+5) run "npm start".
-5) open another terminal and run "cd backend/"
+6) open another terminal and run "cd backend/"
-6) run "nodemon start"
+7) run "nodemon start"

 Our web application has the following functionalities